CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-MessageSize.md

 # Performance Experiment - MQ - Message Size

-The goal of this experiment is to benchmark how this technology performs when hardware resources are plentiful and the number of actors (publishers and subscribers) in the system varies.
+The goal of this experiment is to benchmark how this technology performs when hardware resources are plentiful and the size of messages varies.

 Contact [@jmbeach](https://github.com/jmbeach) or [@laynemoseley](https://github.com/laynemoseley) for clarifications.